 The ELTIF 2.0 package of measures, which took effect in January 2024, was drawn up after extensive practitioner consultations to address many of the deficiencies that had restricted the take-off of ELTIFs during the early years of the regime.
 The changes, including the creation of a simplified, more flexible investment structure and other revisions and simplified access for individual investors, are now starting to fulfil their aim of opening up alternative investments to the European retail market.

 The revisions remove or ease many of the restrictions that dissuaded individual investors from incorporating ELTIFs into their portfolios and made asset managers reluctant to opening up offerings to the non-institutional market.
 The changes expand the scope of eligible assets under the regime and introduce greater flexibility by removing the minimum level of investment in real assets while making assets in non-EU countries eligible under certain conditions.
-Real assets now available to wealth management clients through ELTIFs ranges from educational, sports and research facilities to senior and student accommodation and social housing, within a structure that benefits from the investor protection provisions applicable to regulated funds in Luxembourg.
+Real assets now available to wealth management clients through ELTIFs range from educational, sports and research facilities to senior and student accommodation and social housing, within a structure that benefits from the investor protection provisions applicable to regulated funds in Luxembourg.

 Last Uncertainties Now Clarified